BasemElbarashy/CDL/README.md

 `results/`
 * 3 outputFiles: contain MGICDs learned in each group of datasets and some statistics about training
-* 32 animation files that explain how MGICDs solve the test questions, they can be shown by calling `animate.py` but need first to to change the directory of the animation file in the first line, and you can can also change the animation speed by changing the value of nodeTime
+* 32 animation files that explain how MGICDs solve the test questions, they can be shown by calling `animate.py` but need first to to change the directory of the animation file in the first line, and you can also change the animation speed by changing the value of nodeTime
 * Most of CDs in the outputFiles can be displayed by `visualizeCD.py`, but need first to copy it to CD.txt